quintype/quintype-node-backend/docs-src/home.md

 ## Performance

 Do note that the config object can be used as a Key Value store that can memoize synchronous functions for 2 minutes.
-See {@link Config#memoize}
+See {@link Config#memoize} and {@link Config#memoizeAsync}